 To make services available to the end user in an easy and smart manner, EfficienSea2 has developed intuitive web-based platforms focusing on the Arctic and Baltic areas, namely ArcticWeb and BalticWeb.
 As the platforms are independent from onboard equipment, all you need to get access to the services available is a computer and an internet connection and – for some services – a login to the MCP.
 For the long-term roll-out, services will also be prototyped and tested in commercial onboard and shore equipment.

-If you want to know more about Maritime Connectivity Platform at EfficienSea2, please contact:
+If you want to know more about Maritime Connectivity Platform, please contact: